Wednesday, January 9, 2019

 New Year 2019: Sunshine After The Rain

-A glittering, sparkling, and noisy celebration.
-That was the end of 2018!
-Fireworks had light up the dark street as we welcomed the New Year 2019.
+It was a glittering, sparkling, and noisy celebration—that was the end of 2018!
+Fireworks lit up the dark street as we welcomed the New Year 2019.

 Just a few minutes before the clock turned exactly 12 A.M., signifying that the New Year had officially started, I shouted out loud with my vocal power to sing the famous "Auld Lang Syne."
 I belted songs by Michael Bolton, "Go the Distance," and the rock star Bon Jovi's "It's My Life" was randomly chosen from the thousands on the list.